Analysis and Design of a Novel Radial Folded Waveguide Structure for a Feeder of a Planar Radial Line Antenna

 pre print, post print (12 month embargo)

 Dawn, Debasis, "Analysis and Design of a Novel Radial Folded Waveguide Structure for a Feeder of a Planar Radial Line Antenna" (1999).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 224.